Java OOPs – What is Object Oriented Programming?

 Note: Multiple and Hybrid inheritance is not supported with class in Java.
 They can be achieved with the help of interfaces.

-1. Single level inheritance
+1. Single level inheritance in Java

 It is also known as simple inheritance.
 In single level inheritance child class inherits the properties and behaviors from single parent class.